PGA European Tour: Race to Dubai

 In 2009, the Order of Merit was replaced by the Race to Dubai, with a bonus pool of US$7.5 million (originally $10 million) distributed among the top 15 players at the end of the season, with the winner taking $1.5 million (originally $2 million).
 The new name reflected the addition of a new season ending tournament, the Dubai World Championship, held at the end of November in Dubai.
 The tournament also had a $7.5 million prize fund (originally $10 million), and was contested by the leading 60 players in the race following the season's penultimate event, the Hong Kong Open.
-The winner of the Race to Dubai also receives a ten-year European Tour exemption, while the winner of the Dubai World Championship receives a five-year exemption.
+The winner of the Race to Dubai also receives a 10-year European Tour exemption, while the winner of the Dubai World Championship receives a five-year exemption.
 The reduction in prize money, announced in September 2009, was due to the global economic downturn.
 In 2012, the bonus pool was reduced to $3.75 million with the winner getting $1 million and only the top 10 golfers getting a bonus.
 The bonus pool was increased to $5 million in 2014 with the top 15 players earning part of the pool.
-2019 saw further changes: in 2018 the top 10 finishers on the Race to Dubai shared the bonus pool of $5 million, but as of 2019 the sum was split between only the leading five finishers.
+2019 saw further changes: in 2018, the top 10 finishers on the Race to Dubai shared the bonus pool of $5 million, but as of 2019, the sum was split between only the leading five finishers.
 Whoever topped the standings received an additional $2 million compared with the $1.25 million won by Francesco Molinari in 2018.
-In addition, the DP World Tour Championship, Dubai was cut to the top 50 golfers on the Race to Dubai list, the prize fund was kept at $8 million but the winner's share was increased to $3 million.
+In addition, the DP World Tour Championship, Dubai was cut to the top 50 golfers on the Race to Dubai list, the prize fund was kept at $8 million, but the winner's share was increased to $3 million.
 This was designed to increase interest and player participation in the event.

 In November 2021, the Race to Dubai was renamed the DP World Tour Rankings in line with the tour being retitled as the DP World Tour.
 However, in November 2022, the tour announced that the Rankings would be reverted to the Race to Dubai, starting from the 2023 season.

+As of November 2025, the players with the most Race to Dubai/Order of Merit victories, dating back to the European Tour's beginning in 1972, included Colin Montgomerie with eight wins, Rory McIlroy with seven wins, and Seve Ballesteros with six wins.